DefinetlyNotAI/Logicytics/README.md

 }
 ```

-The config.json file is used to store the webhook URL,
-the API key for `ipgeolocation.io`, the DEBUG flag, the VERSION, and the CURRENT_FILES.
+The config.json file is used to store the DEBUG flag bool, the VERSION, and the CURRENT_FILES.

 CURRENT_FILES is an array of strings that contains the names of the files you have,
 this is used to later check for corruption or bugs.